havelund/daut/README.md

 }
 ```

-We now create a monitor containing this monitor and an instance of the `Response` monitor as sub-monitors:
+We now create a monitor containing this monitor and an instance of the `Response` monitor as submonitors:

 ```scala
 class AllMonitors extends Monitor[RadioEvent] {